 The renovation of a heritage building started with preparations to demolish some walls to accommodate a new room layout.
 Unfortunately, during the preparations the general contractor discovered that the building structure had deteriorated to the point where there would be serious structural problems if the walls were removed.

-This discovery would result in additional construction costs, and would also delay the project completion date.
-The Architect with the consultant team drafted a Proposed Change Order.
-The General Contractor provided a very expensive quote for the work of the change, and a notice in writing of a delay claim.
-The Owner responded that he could not accept any change in the schedule and that the proposed change order quote was crazy and bordered on extortion!
+This discovery would result in additional construction costs, and delay the project completion date.
+The architect with the consultant team drafted a Proposed Change Order.
+The general contractor provided a very expensive quote for the work of the change, and a notice in writing of a delay claim.
+The owner responded that he could not accept any change in the schedule and that the proposed change order quote was crazy and bordered on extortion!

 What would you do, if you had a dispute that looked like it could not be resolved?
 There are 2 possible strategies that you could use.

-Many believe that an alternative such as an “Interest Based Negotiation” (IBN) or a “Collaborative” approach has the potential to achieve consensus in the shortest time, without having to resort to lengthy Positional or Competitive negotiations and leads to finding the best solutions.
+Many believe that an alternative such as an interest based negotiation (IBN) or a collaborative approach has the potential to achieve consensus in the shortest time, without having to resort to lengthy positional or competitive negotiations, and often leads to finding the best solutions.

 At the start of the meeting, all the parties would agree to a set of ground rules.
-For example: Contractor and the Owner will be open to sharing their information, schedules and costs with each other.
+For example, the contractor and the owner will be open to sharing their information, schedules and costs with each other.
 Each party would have a turn to speak to each issue without interruption and have their opinions respected, nothing would be agreed to until all issues are agreed to, what happens at the table would stay at the table, etc.